 Stir in the lentils.
 Simmer for 15 minutes to soften the lentils.

 Add the shrimp and tuck them into the sauce.
 Simmer another 5 minutes to let the shrimp cook through and for the flavors to develop.
 I added in a few scallops as well that I had leftover from a previous meal.
 As mentioned, the recipe is very easy to customize with any of your favorite proteins and vegetables.

 Boom!
 Done!
 Your red curry is ready to enjoy.
-Easy enough, isn’t it?
-Once you’re prepped, you can have this on the table in under 30 minutes.
+Easy enough, isn't it?
+Better than the Thai restaurant.
+Once you're prepped, you can have this on the table in under 30 minutes.
 Quick and easy.
 I love easy recipes!
-Most of my favorite Thai food is quick and easy.
+In fact, most of my favorite Thai food is quick and easy.